Pradnyesh26/PKN_supramolecular-ionophore-envchem/README.md

 # PKN_supramolecular-ionophore-envchem
-I am a chemist utilizing organic and supramolecular principles to design ionophores and MOFs for environmental and biological applications, including sensing, selective ion recognition, and ion transport.
+Hi, I am a chemist utilizing organic and supramolecular principles to design ionophores and MOFs for environmental and biological applications, including sensing, selective ion recognition, and ion transport.